BattermanZ/FlareSync/README.md

 - Thanks to [Cloudflare](https://www.cloudflare.com/) for their powerful API.

 ## Contact
-For any questions or issues, feel free to open an issue on this repository or reach out via email at [your-email@example.com].
+For any questions or issues, feel free to open an issue on this repository.